 - The body of the paper

 - Signature (signed with a pen, not typed format)

 How to write a Motivation Letter?

-There are two ways in which you can structure the content in your motivational letter:
+There are 2 ways in which you can structure the content in your motivational letter:

 - You can write it with three paragraphs (an introduction, a body, and a conclusion)

 - You can write up to seven paragraphs, each around 3 sentences, that contain clear and concise information regarding the position you are applying for.